fwils001/Project-2-Name-Brand-Accessories/README.md

 # Project-2-Name-Brand-Accessories

+Welcome!
 This is my e-commerce site that is an extension of my eBay store.
-I already have 235 positive reviews, I have 54 followers, and I have been selling on the site since 2000.
+I already have nearly 300 positive reviews, I have 54 followers, and I have been selling on the site since 2000.
 I wanted a place to sell my items without having to take a loss on my profits anymore by being forced to use eBay as the middle man.

-This app has a models folder with the information stored in an accessories.js file.
-There is also an index page, a show page for each item, and a checkout page for the buyer.
-Items are edited by me in the database directly.
+I have a models folder with the information stored in an seed.js file.
+There is an index page, a show page for each item, and a checkout page for the buyer.
+The site does allow customers to create accounts so that they can log in with a password each time, but they need to know the URL to do so.
+As an administrator, I have the ultimate ability to manage the listings.

 I also have a views folder with index.ejs and show.ejs.

-Index route: /accessories
+The models directory has an items.ejs file.

+Index route: GET /accessories/ allows users to see the items for sale on the landing page.
-Show page: /accessories/:id
+Show page: GET /accessories/:id allows users to see the product from different angles and purchase.
-Checkout page: /accessories/checkout
+Checkout page: PUT /accessories/checkout allows users to purchase item.
+Edit page: POST /accessories/edit allows me to edit the item.
+Create page: POST/accessories/new allows me to add a new item.
+Delete page: POST/accessories/delete allows me to delete an item.

+I also use a controllers folder through which the routes are forwarded.

+I integrated the Buy button through Paypal on my checkout page.

 Check out my wireframes: